davidaustinarcher/toolkit/tasks/contrast/readme.md

 1. Your Contrast Authorization Header, which can be copied from User Settings.
 1. Your Contrast Organization ID, as displayed in User Settings.
 This should be a GUID.

+The data extraction will be limited to applications which are licensed within the Contrast environment.

 ## Command Line

 See the main Toolkit for instructions on running tasks.
 For this task, if you leave off the Kenna API Key and Kenna Connector ID, the task will create a json file in the default or specified output directory.
 You can review the file before attempting to upload to the Kenna directly.